KhronosGroup/glTF/extensions/2.0/Khronos/KHR_technique_webgl/README.md

 ### Techniques

-A technique describes the shading used for a material.
-The list of the asset's techniques are stored in the `techniques` property.
-Each technique must includes the `program` property and list any attribute or uniforms by name in the `attributes` and `uniforms` dictionary properties which define the objects to be passed as inputs to the program.
+One or more techniques are listed in the `techniques` property.
+A technique describes the shading used for an asset's material.
+Each technique must include the `program` property and list any attributes or uniforms by their key in the `attributes` and `uniforms` dictionary properties, which defines the objects to be passed as inputs to the program.

 The following example shows a technique and the properties it defines.
 This section describes each property in detail.